- Home

 - Line of Best Fit

-The straight line that best represents the trend in a scatter plot, minimizing the overall distance between the line and all data points.
+The line of best fit (trend line) is the straight line that best represents the overall trend in a scatter plot by minimizing the sum of squared vertical distances between the line and all data points.
 The line of best fit enables prediction and summarizes the relationship between variables with a simple equation.

 Definition

-The straight line that best represents the trend in a scatter plot, minimizing the overall distance between the line and all data points.
+The line of best fit (trend line) is the straight line that best represents the overall trend in a scatter plot by minimizing the sum of squared vertical distances between the line and all data points.
+Its equation enables predictions for new x-values.

 ๐ก Intuition